Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 Awesome !
 For this first example we are going to complete our our first aggregate function in our SQL script.

-Task 1: Use the COUNT(*) function to get the number of differnt produce in the table
+Task 1: Use the COUNT(*) function to get the number of different produce in the table

-Copy and paste the following line into dbeaver and run it :
+Copy and paste the following line into DBeaver and run it :

 ```
 SELECT COUNT(*) as total_count